 National Student Loan Data System (NSLDS)

 The central database for student aid.
-NSLDS receives data from schools, guaranty agencies, the Direct Loan Program, and other federal student aid programs.
+NSLDS receives data from schools, guaranty agencies, and other Department of Education databases.

 Any Title IV grant or loan you receive will be included in NSLDS.
 You can access NSLDS at www.NSLDS.ed.gov.

 Payment made within 15 days of the scheduled due date.

 Money your parents give you to help pay for educational expenses.
 Not the Expected Family Contribution (EFC) from your FAFSA®.